Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Introduction

 \begin{mainth} Let $\Phi$ be a topological Anosov flow in a closed hyperbolic $3$-manifold.
 Suppose that $\Phi$ is not $\rrrr$-covered.
 Then $\Phi$ is a quasigeodesic flow. \end{mainth}

-\begin{convention} Any topological Anosov flow in a hyperbolic $3$-manifold is orbitally equivalent to a (smooth) Anosov flow by recent results of Shannon \cite{Sha}.
+\begin{convention} \ 1) Any topological Anosov flow in a hyperbolic $3$-manifold is orbitally equivalent to a (smooth) Anosov flow by recent results of Shannon \cite{Sha}.
 Our results and techniques are not dependent on the regularity of the flow and its foliations.
 Hence we will abuse terminology, and many times refer to our flows as Anosov flows, even when they may only be topological Anosov flows.

 In addition the Main Theorem concerns behavior of the foliations in the universal cover, so it is unaffected by taking finite lifts.
-Therefore whenever necessary we assume that the manifold is orientable or the foliations are transversely orientable.
-But orientability is not necessary for many intermmediate steps in the proof. \end{convention}
+Therefore whenever necessary we assume that the manifold is orientable and/or the foliations are transversely orientable.
+But orientability is not necessary for many intermediate steps in the proof.

+2) A topological Anosov flow in a $3$-manifold does not necessarily have invariant one dimensional stable and unstable bundles, and hence no strong stable and unstable foliations.
+Our convention in this article is to denote the flow invariant two dimensional foliations as the stable and unstable foliations.
+This convention will be observed throughout the article.
+Beware that elsewhere in the literature the term stable foliation for an Anosov flow in a $3$-manifold many times denotes the strong stable foliation, and the $2$-dim foliation is then called the weak stable foliation.
+We again stress that in the case of a topological Anosov flow we do not necessarily have the strong stable foliation. \end{convention}

 The Main theorem has many consequences:

 \begin{theorem} Let $M$ be a hyperbolic $3$-manifold admitting an Anosov flow.
 Then up to perhaps a double cover, $M$ admits a quasigeodesic pseudo-Anosov flow.
 In any case $M$ admits a one dimensional foliation by quasigeodesics, with a dense leaf. \end{theorem}